Tofandel/window-bus/README.md

 ```
 ## Description

-An ultra light (2Kb) library to communicate between iframes, regardless of origin
+An ultra light (2Kb) library to facilitate communication between iframes, regardless of origin

 ## Example